nens/fews-3di/README.rst

 ``save_state_expiry_days``, without a "d".
 The example radar uuid is the Dutch rainfall radar (NRR).

+**Using saved states:** To use a warm state provide a text file with id in the states folder using the name ``3di-saved-state-id.txt``.
+A cold state is supplied in a similar way with the name:
+``3di-cold-state-id.txt``.

 **Rain_type:** multipe rain-types can be used in the configuration: